Custom LSP Features¶

 - the language has unusual scoping or symbol lookup rules

-- completion items depend on semantic state that the default provider cannot see
+- completion items depend on semantic state the default provider cannot see

 - hover content needs custom documentation rendering